PakAirQuality/Unveiling-Karachi-Air/README.md

     * `averaging_period`: The time period for the standard (e.g., '24-hour').
 (Data Type: String)
     * `unit`: The unit of measurement (e.g., 'µg/m³').
 (Data Type: String)
     * `neqs_2010_value` to `who_2021_value`: The standard limit for the respective authority and year.
 (Data Type: Number)

+## License
+This report and dataset are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) by the Pakistan Air Quality Initiative.